 Some people within the Singularity Shadow exhibit the characteristic of singularity risk complacency.
 That’s a willingness to overlook the risks of possible existential disaster from the Singularity, out of a fervent hope that the Singularity will arrive as quickly as possible – early enough to deliver, for example, cures for age-related diseases that would otherwise cause specific individuals to die.

-These individuals know well that there are risks involved with the approach to ASI.
-But they prefer not to talk about these risks, or to offer glib reassurances about them, in order to quickly move the conversation back to positive outcomes.
+These individuals know well that there are risks involved with the approach to AGI.
+But they prefer to avoid talking about these risks, or to offer glib reassurances about them, in order to quickly move the conversation back to positive outcomes.

 These individuals don’t want to slow down any approach to the Singularity.
 They want humanity to reach the Singularity as quickly as possible.
 They see it as a matter of life and death.

 What these individuals are worried about is political interference in projects to research, develop, and deploy improved AI.
-That interference is likely to introduce regulations and monitoring, complicating AI research, and, probably, slowing it down.
+That interference is likely to introduce regulations and monitoring, complicating AI research, and, they fear, slowing it down.

 It’s true that politicians frequently make a mess of areas where they try to introduce regulations.
 However, that’s not a good reason for trying to shut down arguments about potential adverse consequences from AI with ever greater capabilities.
 Instead, it’s a reason to improve the calibre of the public discussion about the Singularity.
 It’s a reason to promote the full set of ideas within the Singularity Principles.

-Downplaying the risks associated with the Singularity is like the proverbial ostriches putting their heads into the sand.
+Downplaying the risks associated with the Singularity is like the proverbial ostrich putting its head into the sand.
 It’s a thoroughly bad idea.
-What’s needed is as many eyes as possible looking into the possibilities of the Singularity.
-Even better is if the people looking are already familiar with key issues that have arisen in earlier research.
-Accordingly, the Singularity Principles urge that an honest conversation takes place.
-Not one that attempts to hide or distort important information.
+What’s needed is as many eyes as possible looking into options for steering the Singularity.
+Even better is if the people looking are already knowledgeable about key issues that have arisen in earlier analysis.
+Accordingly, the Singularity Principles urge that an honest conversation takes place – not a conversation that attempts to hide or distort important information.

 Singularity term overloading